jamesdorfman/Neural-Poet/README.md

 Sample rap lines produced by the network:

-` The way I poisoned you to throw out rules of rap`
+* ` The way I poisoned you to throw out rules of rap`

-` I'm the only one that carries that vision`
+* ` I'm the only one that carries that vision`

+It even learned to incorporate inline rhymes:

+* `First foreigner's son she tried to stop just popped`

 ### Project setup
 Use a package manager like `pip` to install the following dependencies: